unilad homepage

 Advert

-The Trump administration has announced the biggest shake up to US drug policy in decades, easing restrictions on certain marijuana products and accelerating the process of reclassifying cannabis as a less dangerous drug.
+The Trump administration has announced the biggest shake up US drug policy in decades, easing restrictions on certain marijuana products and accelerating the process of reclassifying cannabis as a less dangerous drug.

 Acting attorney general Todd Blanche officially signed an order on April 23, 2026 reclassifying cannabis as a less dangerous drug, marking one of the most significant shifts in US federal drug policy in over 50 years.

-This move follows a December 2025 executive order in which president Trump directed the DOJ to complete the reclassification process as quickly as possible.
+This move follows a December 2025 executive order in which President Trump directed the DOJ to complete the reclassification process as quickly as possible.

 The move would shift cannabis from Schedule I - the most restrictive federal drug category, currently sitting alongside heroin and LSD, down to Schedule III, alongside Ketamine and Tylenol with codeine.